-Changu somehow is fairly unique from any other place of Bhaktapur.
-It holds an antique architecture in the name of Changu Narayan Temple.
+Changu somehow is fairly unique from any other place in Bhaktapur.
+It holds antique architecture in the name of Changu Narayan Temple.
 Similarly, the surroundings, it is simply the perfect closure of nature.

-According to which, once a brahmin named Sudarshan traded out his cow to a gwala.
-Here, gwala means the cow herder.
-When the gwala bought her, he felt so happy.
-Formerly, he started to take her to the champak forest for grazing.
-Because of the good availability of green grasses and plants.
+According to the legend, once a brahmin named Sudarshan traded out his cow to a cow herder (gwala).
+When the gwala bought her, he started to graze her in the champak forest because of the good availability of green grasses and plants over there.

-He had a thought as if he fed her good grasses, and she’ll honor him with a good amount of milk.
+He had a thought as if he fed her good grasses, she’ll honour him with a good amount of milk.
 But, that thing anonymously never happens to him.
 He continued grazing her in the forest.
-But, the result, wasn’t satisfying for him.
-He got a tiny portion of milk, as usual.
+But, the result wasn’t satisfying for him.
+He always got a tiny portion of milk.

-He was so disappointed this time, thus decided to call Brahmin Sudarshan.
-As soon as the gwala call him, Sudarshan gave his attendance at the gwala’s place.
-Then the gwala describes all his problems to the brahmin.
-Considering the words of gwala, both of them decide to go and check out for the activities of the cow.
+He was so disappointed, thus decided to call Brahmin Sudarshan.
+As soon as the gwala call him, Sudarshan gave his attendance at the gwala’s place where the gwala describes all his problems to the brahmin.
+Considering the words of gwala, both of them decide to go and check out the activities of the cow.

 As per the planning, they followed the cow while grazing.
 Surprisingly, they saw a very unnatural incident.
-From an old champak tree, a black shaded boy egress and drank the milk from the cow.
+They saw a black shaded boy egressing out of an old champak tree and drinking the milk from the cow.

 He explained that he was cursed when he accidentally murdered the Sudarshan’s father during his hunt.
 He was tugged over there since then.
 And, forthwith was freed from all his sins, because of them.

-Subsequently, hearing all these things, they finally got some relief in their faces.
-Afterward, they established a small temple in that arena and worshipped it as the Changu Narayan temple.
-Where the descendants of Sudarshan brahmin continues became the priest and descendants of the gwala continues to be guthiyars.
+Subsequently, hearing all these things, they finally got some relief on their faces.
+Afterwards, they established a small temple in that arena and worshipped it as the Changu Narayan temple.
+Where the descendants of Sudarshan brahmin continues to become priest and descendants of the gwala continues to be guthiyars.

 As we now, know that Changu is such a complex composition of nature, culture, and modern lifestyle.
 Your choice of being there could make you do so many things like:

 Hiking is the best thing that Changu can offer after religious realization, of course.
 A one-day short hike, that you can start from Nagarkot or the Bhaktapur Durbar area.
 You can also choose to continue your hike to Nagarkot via telkot if you start your hike from the Nagar.
-The rural-urban, mixing villages, terraced fields, and the jungles always welcome you in your hike.
-Beside the flanking breeze.
+The rural-urban, mixing villages, terraced fields, and jungles always welcome you on your hike.
+Besides the flanking breeze.

 Thus, you could have a diverse taste willingly than the newa item.